Dianasiqueiros/challenge/README.md

 # Challenge
-Automation challenge.
+Automation challenge. <br />
-The Automation challenge, download the paylocityAutomation.zip file, once the download is complete, unzip the file.<br />
+Download the paylocityAutomation.zip file, once the download is complete, unzip the file.<br />
 The specs files playloCityFront.js contains the cypress test to validate the front and the playloCityBack.js contains the cypress test to validate the Api endpoints

 <br />